-Other factors that may play a role in opioid addiction include:
+Other things that may play a role in OUD are:

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms, your medical history, and use of opioids.
+Your doctor will ask about your symptoms and your health history.
+The doctor will also ask about your use of opioids.
 A physical exam will be done.

-Rehabilitation programs can be inpatient or outpatient.
-Inpatient rehab involves staying in a controlled environment from several weeks up to 1 year, depending on the nature of addiction and factors that contribute to the addiction.
-Before going home, some inpatients reside at halfway houses where they can slowly regain their independence.
+Rehabilitation (rehab) may be inpatient or outpatient.
+Inpatient rehab means staying in a care center for many weeks up to 1 year.
+The time needed depends on the addiction and factors that lead to it.
+Before going home, some inpatients live at halfway houses.
+This can help you slowly meet challenges in the real world.
 Outpatient rehab can also last up to a year, but you can live at home.
-Outpatients make frequent visits to clinics for treatment.
+Outpatients make frequent visits to clinics for support.
+All rehab involves:

-Narcotics Anonymous is a 12-step program that help support people who are recovering from addiction to opioid drugs.
+Narcotics Anonymous is a 12-step support program.
+It helps to support people who are recovering from OUD.

-The choice of medication will depend on drugs involved in addiction, your medical history, and recovery commitment.
+The choice of medicine will depend on drugs you abuse, your health history, and how much you want to recover.

 Family Doctor—American Academy of Family Physicians

 Edlund M, Steffick D, Hudson T, Harris KM, Sullivan M. Risk factors for clinically recognized opioid abuse and dependence among veterans using opioids for chronic non-cancer pain.
 Pain.
 2007;129(3):355-362.